Burmese invasions of Assam: Background

-In the later part of 18th century, the Kingdom of Assam in Assam was wreaked by series of rebellions.
-The Moamoria rebellion in Upper Assam and the Dundiya rebellion in Western Assam severely weakened the Kingdom of Ahom due to loss of lives and property.
-The Prime Minister Purnananda Burhagohain tried his best to reestablish Ahom rule over the region.
+In the later part of 18th century, the Ahom kingdom in Assam was wreaked by series of rebellions.
+The Moamoria rebellion in Upper Assam and the Dundiya rebellion in Western Assam severely weakened the Ahom kingdom due to loss of lives and property.
+The Prime Minister Purnananda Burhagohain tried his best to reestablish Ahom rule over the regions.
 With great efforts, he finally suppressed all the rebellions, and firmly established the royal authority over the kingdom.
 For smooth functioning of administration or to consolidate his power, he appointed all his relatives in high posts of the Kingdom of Ahom.
 Badan Chandra Borphukan, the governor of Guwahati, was anxious of the growing power of Purnananda Burhagohain.
 At first, he tried to make friendship with Purnananda Burhagohain.
-He gave his daughter Pijou Gabhoru to Purnananda's son, Urekhanath Dhekial Phukan along with a huge amount of gold ornaments and utensils as dowry.
+He gave his daughter Pijou Gabhoru to Purnananda's son, Oreshanath Dhekial Phukan along with a huge amount of gold ornaments and utensils as dowry.
 The move backfired when Purnananda Burhagohain expressed his displeasure and suspected Badan Chandra Borphukan of misusing his office.
 Angered by the behaviour of Purnananda Burhagohain, Badan Chandra Borphukan encouraged conspirators in the capital Jorhat with the aim to assassinate Purnananda Burhagohain.
 The conspiracy failed and the conspirators were punished.
 The alleged link of Badan Chandra Borphukan with the conspirators got revealed.

 Meanwhile, the people of Western Assam, complained Burhagohain about the atrocities committed by Badan Chandra Borphukan and his two sons, Janmi and Piyoli.
 Finally in 1815 CE, Purnananda Burhagohain decided to act and he send a deputation with orders to arrest Badan Chandra Borphukan and bring him to the capital Jorhat for justice.
 Pijou Gabhoru, the daughter-in-law of Purnananda Burhagohain, who was also the daughter of Badan Chandra Borphukan, sent an early message to her father, warning him of the impending danger.
 Warned by his daughter, Badan Chandra Borphukan escaped to Bengal, which was under British rule.
 Burhagohain's men caught him at Chilmari in Bengal, but he again escaped with the help of local Thanedar or Police officer.
 He went to Calcutta and visited the Governor General Lord Hastings with the plea for help to oust Purnananda Burhagohain.
 The Governor-General declined his plea stating their Policy of Non-interference in the internal matter of another kingdom.
-Around that time, Badan Chandra[Borphukan met the envoy of Burmese King Bodawpaya, who was on a visit at Calcutta.
+Around that time, Badan Chandra Borphukan met the envoy of Burmese King Bodawpaya, who was on a visit at Calcutta.
 The envoy, after hearing his plea took him to Burma and fixed an appointment with Bodawpaya.